 Dr. Wendy S. Francis

-Dr. Francis' primary research interests are in four related areas of human cognition:
+Dr. Francis' primary research interests are in five related areas of human cognition:

 1. the functional organization of bilingual memory